blade-lang/blade-docs/docs/tutorial/basics.markdown

 If you fall into one of more of this categories or have one of the following needs, then Blade is the right language for you.

+- You want a language with a very minimal learning curve (easier to learn than Python).
 - You want Python's simplicity but love coding with braces and other things C-like.
 - You want a language with first-class support for package management.
 - You need a quick script for automating mundane tasks on your device.
 - You need a language that allows fast prototyping.
 - You want to do backend development without needing to depend on a framework.
-- You want a scripting language you can easily port your existing C99 codes to with less hassle (Work in progress).
 - You want a familiar language that can be embedded into your application that's more extensive than Lua.

 There are many more use-cases where Blade is a great fit.
 This is just the bare minimal.